-Rental revenue from the Same Property Portfolio increased approximately \$4.3 million for the six months ended June 30, 2011 compared to 2010.
-The increase was primarily the result of an increase of approximately \$1.0 million in rental revenue from our leases, coupled with increases in parking and other revenue and other recoveries of approximately \$2.0 million and \$1.3 million, respectively.
-The increase in rental revenue from our leases of approximately \$1.0 million is the result of our average revenue per square foot increasing by approximately \$0.25 per square foot, contributing approximately \$3.5 million, offset by an approximately \$2.5 million decrease due to a decline in occupancy from 92.2% to 91.8%.
+Rental revenue from the Same Property Portfolio increased approximately \$11.2 million for the nine months ended September 30, 2011 compared to 2010.
+The increase was primarily the result of an increase of approximately \$3.6 million in rental revenue from our leases, coupled with increases in parking and other revenue and other recoveries of approximately \$3.7 million and \$3.9 million, respectively.
+The increase in rental revenue from our leases of approximately \$3.6 million is the result of our average revenue increasing by approximately \$0.50 per square foot, contributing approximately \$10.4 million, offset by an approximately \$6.8 million decrease due to a decline in occupancy from 92.3% to 91.6%.

-We expect rental revenue from the Same Property Portfolio to decline sequentially over the remainder of 2011 and into 2012 as a result of the expiration of leases totaling approximately 187,000 square feet at Embarcadero Center Four in San Francisco during the second half of 2011 and the expiration of an approximately 270,000 square foot lease at 111 Huntington Avenue in Boston in October 2011.
-Although we have re-leased a portion of the Embarcadero Center Four space and we have re-leased the entire 111 Huntington Avenue space, there will be an interruption in revenue in the second half of 2011 and into 2012 projected to be approximately \$7 million and \$16 million, respectively, as we transition between tenancies.
-In addition, we have begun the redevelopment of the first phase of a two-building redevelopment in Reston, Virginia, which is fully leased to the Defense Intelligence Agency.
-The first building was removed from service, and therefore also removed from the Same Property Portfolio, in July 2011 and the second building will be similarly removed in the first quarter 2012.
-These buildings contributed an aggregate of approximately \$10.7 million in revenue for the six months ended June 30, 2011.
-Due to our decreased occupancy at Embarcadero Center Four, 111 Huntington Avenue and the removal from service of the first of the buildings being redeveloped in Reston, Virginia, we expect a decline in our occupancy to approximately 90% by the end of 2011.
-With an approximately 279,000 square foot lease commencing at 111 Huntington Avenue in January 2012 and the leasing activity we are currently experiencing in San Francisco and Boston, we expect our occupancy to then begin improving during 2012.
+We expect rental revenue from the Same Property Portfolio to decline sequentially over the remainder of 2011 and into 2012 as a result of the expiration of leases totaling approximately 190,000 square feet at Embarcadero Center Four in San Francisco, of which approximately 90,000 expired at the end of the third quarter of 2011 and the remainder will expire during the fourth quarter of 2011, the expiration of an approximately 207,000 square foot lease at 111 Huntington Avenue in Boston in October 2011 and the expiration of an approximately 170,000 square foot lease at 399 Park Avenue in New York City in mid 2012.
+Although we have re-leased a portion of the Embarcadero Center Four and 399 Park Avenue space and we have re-leased the entire 111 Huntington Avenue space, there will be an interruption in revenue over the remainder of 2011 and into 2012.
+In addition, we have a large tenant vacating approximately 700,000 square feet of space, of which we will be redeveloping approximately 523,000 square feet for the Defense Intelligence Agency, in Reston, Virginia.
+We have begun the redevelopment of the first phase of the two-building redevelopment and removed the first building from service, and therefore also removed it from the Same Property Portfolio, in July 2011.
+The second building will be similarly removed from service in the first quarter 2012.
+The third building is currently leased until the second quarter of 2012 and we do not expect to receive any income from this building following expiration of the lease through the end of 2012.
+Due to our decreased occupancy at Embarcadero Center Four, 111 Huntington Avenue and the removal from service of the first of the buildings being redeveloped in Reston, Virginia, we expect a decline in our occupancy to below approximately 91% by the end of 2011.
+With an approximately 307,000 square foot lease commencing at 111 Huntington Avenue in January 2012 and the leasing activity we are currently experiencing in San Francisco and Boston, we expect our occupancy to then begin i